 In the 1980s and 1990s, the traditional manufacturing industries of Glasgow went into a steep decline but the service industries grew.
 Industries such as retail, finance, and tourism flourished.
-Glasgow School Museum of Education opened in 1990 and the St Mungos Museum of Religious Life and Art opened in 1993.
-Buchanan Galleries Shopping Centre was built in 1999 and the Clyde Maritime Centre opened the same year.
+The St Enoch Centre opened in 1989.
+The St Mungos Museum of Religious Life and Art opened in 1993.
+Buchanan Galleries Shopping Centre was built in 1999.

 Glasgow in the 21st Century